-CAIRO — Egyptian riot police fired tear gas and locked down Cairo's Tahrir Square and several other main streets Friday as clashes broke out in what appeared to be a push by Islamist supporters of ousted the ousted president take control of the square.
+CAIRO — Egyptian riot police fired volleys of tear gas and locked down Tahrir Square and several other Cairo streets Friday as clashes briefly broke out in a rare push by Islamist supporters of the ousted president to take control of the iconic square.

-Protesters encircled security forces and army troops guarding the square, prompting other security forces to fire volleys of tear gas to send the demonstrators away.
+Protesters encircled security forces and army troops guarding Tahrir Square from two main entrances, one near Egyptian museum and a second from the square's southern edge.
+That prompted riot police to fire volleys of tear gas to send the demonstrators away.

-An Associated Press reporter saw protesters pushed away by other Egyptians armed with sticks and bottles who chased them in the streets before the two sides started hurling stones just steps from the Egyptian museum, located at one of the main entrances of the square.
+An Associated Press reporter saw protesters pushed away by other Egyptians armed with sticks and bottles who chased them in the streets before the two sides started hurling stones just steps from the Egyptian museum.

 "We will go protest and take all streets possible," said Mohammed Said, 45, during a march from the Dokki neighborhood to Tahrir.
 "We will get in Tahrir at any price."